-The Cabo da Roca in Sintra Portugal is a place you can not miss on your visit to Portugal, just as the famous Portuguese epic poet reported it, “Here … where the land ends … and the sea begins …” in Sintra Portugal just over thirty minutes by car from the city of Lisbon.
+The Cabo da Roca in Sintra Portugal is a place you can not miss on your visit to Portugal, just as the famous Portuguese epic poet reported it, “Here … where the land ends … and the sea begins …” in Sintra, Portugal just over thirty minutes by car from the city of Lisbon.

 The most western tip of Continental Europe and 150 meters high of the sea, which makes it quite windy, so during the visit we advise you to get dressed, with a wonderful visit of the Serra and the “Pedra da Ursa” and of course the immense Atlantic Ocean.
-With a diverse flora and some unique species, being the object of several studies that also extend to the geomorphology, flora that helps to sustain the erosion of the Sierra due to strong winds,
+With a diverse flora and some unique species, being the object of several studies that also extend to the geomorphology, flora that helps to sustain the erosion due to strong winds,

-Here you can find several There are some rails created by the most adventurous visitors, however the same is inadvisable, for those who do not have physical preparation for the same clothing and equipment to do so.
+Here you can find several there are some rails created by the most adventurous visitors, however the same is inadvisable, for those who do not have physical preparation for the same clothing and equipment to do so.

 Undoubtedly one of the greatest attractions of the region is its Sunset, the approximate time of it diverges with the time of year, however without doubt the most interesting period will be between spring and summer between April and September.